Can I Get Education Loan Without Parents? Check Options & Process

 Some lenders offer loans without a co-applicant but only for pre-approved universities.

-If your university is not on the list, you may need a co-signer.
+If your university is not on the approved list, a co-applicant may be required.

 Education Loans in India